ysono/CarND-T1P2-Traffic-Sign-Classifier-Project/writeup.md

 Follow along in the notebook [here](report.html#Output-Top-5-Softmax-Probabilities-For-Each-Image-Found-on-the-Web).

 As expected the 2 "tricky" images were not classified correctly.
-All others were, however, resulting in the overall accuracy of `8/10 = 80%`.
+All others were, however, including the "Pedestrians" image, resulting in the overall accuracy of `9/11 = 81.8%`.

-A direct comparison of this 80% figure against the test accuracy (94%), validation accuracy (95%), or the training accuracy (93%), would not be meaningful because:
+A direct comparison of this 81.8% figure against the test accuracy (95.4%), validation accuracy (97.4%), or the training accuracy (95.3%), would not be meaningful because:

-- the additional test sample size is miniscule at 10
+- the additional test sample size is miniscule, at 11
-- they were purposely handpicked such that 20% were expected to fail due to above reasons and the remaining 80% were chosen with clear features to ensure their success.
+- they were purposely handpicked such that 18% were expected to fail due to above reasons and the remaining 82% were chosen with clear features to ensure their success.

 ####3.
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)